neonatura/share_2.x/README.md

   make install
 </pre></small><i>

-<h3>Stratum + USDe Coin Service</h3>
-A stratum server for the USDe virtual currency is provided in this library.
-The server is embedded into the usde coin server in the program "shcoind".
-The "shcoin" program is provided to perform RPC commands against the coin server.

-Note: No additional programs from the share library suite is required in order to run the coin+stratum service.
-The C share library is staticly linked against the coin service, and a 'make install' is not required to run the program.

-The stratum service utilizes new stratum methods that are not standard, and require a compatible web-based front end.
-See the 'sharenet-php' project for more information.

-<h3>Stratum Protocol Specifications</h3>
-"mining.shares"
-"mining.get_transactions"
-"mining.info"
-"mining.authorize"
-"mining.submit"
-"mining.subscribe"
-"mining.ping"
-"account.info"
-"block.info"

 <h3>Build Dependencies</h3>

-The c++ boost shared library is required.
-To be specific, the "system", "filesystem", "program_options", and "thread" boost libraries.
-The "shcoind" and "shcoin" programs are the only sharelib program that link against boost libraries.
-To install on linux run 'yum install libboost*' or 'apt-get install libboost*'.

-The 'openssl version 1.0.1g' distribution has been included in the directory '/depend/openssl-1.0.1g'.
-This version will automatically be compiled and linked against the shcoind and shcoin programs.

 You must install the 'gcc-java' package in order to provide the "jni.h" gcc header file for the java API to compile correctly.
 To install on linux run 'yum install gcc-java' or 'apt-get install gcc-java'.

 SWIG is optional.
 Pre-built source code has been generated as part of the distritution.
 To install on linux run 'yum install swig' or 'apt-get install swig'.

 <h2>Library Specifications</h2>